What is EPDM rubber?

 EPDM material properties

-Specifically, ethylene Propylene Diene Monomer, or EPDM, is a copolymer of ethylene and propylene.
-It also contains between 3% – 9% non-conjugated diene monomers, which enables crosslinking for rubber hardening, known as vulcanization.
-Depending on how it’s formulated, EPDM rubber material properties offer good low-temperature properties, standing up to -58°F (-50°C).
+Specifically, Ethylene Propylene Diene Monomer, or EPDM, is a copolymer of ethylene and propylene.
+It also contains between 3% – 9% non-conjugated diene monomers, which enables crosslinking for rubber hardening, a process known as vulcanization.
+Depending on its formulation, EPDM rubber material properties include good low-temperature performance, tolerating temperatures as low as -58°F (-50°C).

-Both natural rubber and EPDM are flexible, but natural rubber can’t stand up to the factors that EPDM rubber can, such as weathering resistance.
-The molecular structure of EPDM rubber has a single bond, chemically saturated backbone.
-This is what makes it extremely resistant to the elements.
-EPDM rubber is perfect for outdoor applications, resisting UV and ozone.
-With blockers, it can offer good flame resistance.
+Both natural rubber and EPDM rubber are flexible, but natural rubber lacks the weathering resistance and aging resistance that EPDM provides.
+The molecular structure of EPDM rubber features a single bond and a chemically saturated backbone, which makes it extremely resistant to environmental elements, including moisture, humidity, oxidation, and UV radiation.
+EPDM is perfect for outdoor applications, offering UV resistance, ozone resistance, and, with flame retardant blockers, good flame resistance and fireproofing properties.

 EPDM mechanical properties